Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets

-We then combine the triplet (I, Q, T) with \QU-decoys and \IU-decoys to form an IQA triplet as a training or test sample.

 \paragraph{Resolving ambiguous decoys} One potential drawback of automatically selected decoys is that they may be semantically similar, ambiguous, or rephrased terms to the target~\cite{zhu2016Visual7W}.
 We utilize two filtering steps to alleviate it.
-First, we perform string matching between a decoy and the target, deleting those decoys that contain or are covered by the target (e.g., ``daytime" vs ``during the daytime" and ``ponytail" vs ``pony tail").
+First, we perform string matching between a decoy and the target, deleting those decoys that contain or are covered by the target (e.g., ``daytime" vs. ``during the daytime" and ``ponytail" vs. ``pony tail").

 Secondly, we utilize the WordNet hierarchy and the Wu-Palmer (WUP) score~\cite{wu1994verbs} to eliminate semantically similar decoys.
-The WUP score measures how similar two \emph{word senses} are (in the range of $[0, 1]$), based on the depth of their two word senses in the taxonomy and that of their least common subsumer.
-We compute the similarity of two strings according to the WUP scores in a similar manner to~\cite{malinowski2014multi}, in which the WUP score is used for the evaluation of visual QA performance.
+The WUP score measures how similar two \emph{word senses} are (in the range of $[0, 1]$), based on the depth of them in the taxonomy and that of their least common subsumer.
+We compute the similarity of two strings according to the WUP scores in a similar manner to~\cite{malinowski2014multi}, in which the WUP score is used to evaluate Visual QA performance.
 We eliminate decoys that have higher WUP-based similarity to the target.
-We use NLTK toolkit~\cite{bird2009natural} to compute the similarity.
+We use the NLTK toolkit~\cite{bird2009natural} to compute the similarity.
 See the Supplementary Material for more details.

-\paragraph{Other details} For \QU-decoys, we sort and keep for each triplet the top $N$ (eg, 10,000) similar triplets from the entire dataset according to the question similarity.
+\paragraph{Other details} For \QU-decoys, we sort and keep for each triplet the top $N$ (e.g., 10,000) similar triplets from the entire dataset according to the question similarity.
 Then for each triplet, we compute the WUP-based similarity of each potential decoy to the target successively, and accept those with similarity below 0.9 until we have $K$ decoys.
+We choose 0.9 according to~\cite{malinowski2014multi}.
 We also perform such a check among selected decoys to ensure they are not very similar to each other.
 For \IU-decoys, the potential decoys are sorted randomly.
 The WUP-based similarity with a threshold of 0.9 is then applied to remove ambiguous decoys.